philippabele/developers-guide-to-linux/02_operation_of_running_systems/050_logfiles/051_logfiles.md

 # Logfiles
-This chapter is based on Linux - Rheinwerk and the [Ubuntu Documentation](https://wiki.ubuntuusers.de/systemd/journalctl/) Per default the system logs are logged to the directory */var/log* on Linux systems.
+This chapter is based on chapter 14.4 of Linux - Rheinwerk and the [Ubuntu Documentation](https://wiki.ubuntuusers.de/systemd/journalctl/)
+Per default the system logs are logged to the directory */var/log* on Linux systems.
 The folder contains logs created by the system and installed services.
 Some of the most important logs are listed below: